-Clarinetist Nur Ben Shalom has performed across Europe both as a soloist and as a chamber musician.
-He has performed in a wide range of venues, such as the Konzerthaus Berlin, the Berliner Philharmonie and Musikverein Wien.
+The Israeli Clarinetist Nur Ben Shalom has performed across Europe both as a soloist and as a chamber musician.
+He has performed in a wide range of venues, such as the Konzerthaus Berlin, the Berliner Philharmonie and the Musikverein Wien.

 Outside of his performances, Ben Shalom has diligently researched many forgotten, unknown Jewish composers from the World War II era, aiming to revive and highlight them in the modern cultural discourse and concerts.

 Together with the Berliner Philharmonic principal second violinist Christophe Horak, international violist Francesca Zappa and prize-winning pianist Yannick Van de Velde, Ben Shalom founded the Nimrod Ensemble chamber group.

-Ben-Shalom participated in international festivals such as the Luzern music Festival, the Bonn Beethoven Festival, the Podium Festival, the ID festival, the Richard Wagner Festival, Dresdner Musikfestspiele, and many others.
-He has performed in orchestras such as the German Opera House and Richard Wagner Fest.
+Ben Shalom participated in international festivals such as the Luzern music Festival, the Bonn Beethoven Festival, the Podium Festival, the ID festival, the Richard Wagner Festival, Dresdner Musikfestspiele, and many others.
+He has performed in orchestras such as the German Opera House and Richard Wagner Fest and others.

 Ben Shalom plays on several Schwenk und Seggelke clarinets.